 Over the course of 2020/21 we will deliver a range of significant investments made through our strategic funds.
-This not only includes projects related to delivering Local Industrial Strategy Priorities but also projects supporting businesses, jobs, Apprenticeships, and skills training in light of the impacts of Covid-19.
+This not only includes projects related to delivering Local Industrial Strategy Priorities but also projects supporting businesses, jobs, Apprenticeships, and skills training considering the impacts of Covid-19.